gokul-pv/EVA6_Capstone/Dataset/README.md

 ]
 ```

 These are classes of objects that may be detected on images.
-Each category has a unique `"id"` and they should be in range [1, number of categories].
+Each category has a unique `id` and they should be in range [1, number of categories].
 Categories are  also grouped in “supercategories”, which you may use in your programs e. g. to detect vehicles in general, when you don’t care whether it’s a  bicycle, car or truck.

 **Panoptic segmentation:**